 - Damp wood

 - Not enough wood

 - Inferior wood quality with low fuel value

-- · Smoke deflector plates are not fitted correctly
+- Smoke deflector plates are not fitted correctly

-Odour coming from stove
+Odour and sound coming from the stove

-• The lacquer on the stove hardens when you use the stove for the first time; this can cause an odour.
-Open a window or a door for ventilation, and make sure the stove is heated up sufficiently to avoid odours later.
+- The lacquer on the stove hardens when you use the stove for the first time; this can cause an odour.
+Open a window or a door for ventilation, and make sure the stove is heated up sufficiently to avoid odours later. - When heating up and cooling down, the stove may make some clicking noises.
+These are due to the huge temperature differences to which the material is exposed and do not indicate any product defects.